rancher/docs/content/rancher/v2.6/en/cluster-provisioning/hosted-kubernetes-clusters/aks/_index.md

 1. Optional: Choose which accounts can use the service principal.
 1. Click **Register**.
 1. You should now see the name of your service principal under **Azure Active Directory > App registrations**.
 1. Click the name of your service principal.
-Take note of the tenant ID and application ID (also called app ID or client ID) so that you can use it when provisioning your AKS cluster.
+Take note of the application ID (also called app ID or client ID) so that you can use it when provisioning your AKS cluster.
 Then click **Certificates & secrets**.
 1. Click **New client secret**.
 1. Enter a short description, pick an expiration time, and click **Add**.
 Take note of the client secret so that you can use it when provisioning the AKS cluster.